Whether you’re a razor-dodger or a pogonophile (a person who loves beards), you’ll agree, a lustrous covering of facial hair is pretty impressive.

 Here are some weird and wonderful facts about beards.

 1. A beard could increase your social status

 Traditionally, beards have been associated with manliness, and there’s research to back that up.
 A study from the journal Behavioural Ecology asked people from two different cultures to assess bearded and clean-shaven faces with the results showing that bearded men were judged by both men and women to have higher social status.
 They were also thought to be older and more aggressive, but no more attractive.

 2. The world’s longest beard was over five metres

 The man credited with the longest beard in history is Norwegian-born Hans Langseth, who died in North Dakota in 1927.
-When he died, Mr Langseth had a beard that measured a staggering 5.33 metres (that’s 17 feet six inches) but he didn’t take his record-breaking rope of hair – the product of 60 years of growth – to the grave with him.
+When he died, his beard measured a staggering 5.33 metres (that’s 17 feet six inches) but he didn’t take his record-breaking rope of hair – the product of 60 years of growth – to the grave with him.
 His dying wish was that the beard be preserved for posterity and it’s now stored by the Smithsonian.